Montreal: Climate

-Montreal is classified as a warm-summer humid continental climate (Köppen climate classification: Dfb).

-Summers are warm to hot and humid with a daily maximum average of 26 to 27 C in July; temperatures in excess of 30 C are common.
+Montreal is classified as a hot-summer humid continental climate (Köppen climate classification: Dfa), also bordering the warm-summer humid continental climate zone (Köppen climate classification: Dfb).
+Summers are hot and humid with a daily maximum average of 26 to 27 C in July; temperatures in excess of 30 C are common.
 Conversely, cold fronts can bring crisp, drier and windy weather in the early and later parts of summer.